uselessbongo/tease-tuesday-ideas/README.md

  * Use a soft makeup brush to tease around their tip and shaft
  * Masturbation sleeve (fleshlight)
  * Vibrator on balls
+ * Vibrating ring on cock/balls for amount of time
  * Blowjob tease
  * KH on top grinding pussy on top of LP unlocked
  * Outercourse